pcgentry/candy_machine/readme.md

 # Tooling and Process

+## Implementation of Random

+In the first notebook in the series, a random algorithm is implemented to establish a baseline for what happens when no intelligent routing of candy happens.

 ## Incremental Learning
 Because of the nature of the problem set, I decided it would be better if the model learned in real time, as information became available from the simulation.
 So I employed a library called river to implement incremental learning.